By Ashley Manley on | No Comments

 We’ve made decorations, a gingerbread house, lit candles over dinner, read Christmas stories, sang songs, looked at lights, and more.

-I want to watch my kids open their simple gifts and see my husband laugh as he unwraps his underwear.
-I want to just be there, and live it.
+I want to watch my kids open their simple gifts and see my husband laugh as he unwraps his underwear!
+I want to be there and live it!

-I've spent years taking photos of my kids on Christmas, one year even shooting a video.
-And there was my husband, putting pieces together and pushing my son on a bike, and there I was, hiding behind a camera to tell the story.
+I've spent years taking photos of my kids on Christmas, even shooting a video one year.
+There was my husband, putting pieces together and pushing my son on a bike while I was hiding behind my camera, trying to tell the story.

-For me, I've already got the photos of what Christmas is, and it’s not the boxes that Santa will bring one morning.
-It’s the frames filled with traditions and memories that will come back, year after year after year.
+I had already captured the photos of what Christmas is, and they’re not the presents that Santa brings one morning.
+It’s the images filled with traditions and memories that we look forward to year after year.

 Eventually, there will be photos of my son playing with his marble run and my daughter with her dollhouse.
-But the time they ripped the paper off of them?
+But do I really need pictures of them ripping the wrapping paper off?

-Well this year, those are photos to be taken silently by my heart, locked in tight, with hope they will stand the test of time.
+Well, this year, those photos will be taken silently by my heart, locked in tight, hoping to stand the test of time.

 However you choose to document this holiday season, best wishes and merry everything to you and yours!

 How are you spending your holidays this year?
-Are you planning to take lots of photos or will you put the camera aside?
+Are you planning on taking lots of photos or will you put the camera aside?
 Leave us a comment below - we would love to hear from you!
 And please share this post using the social sharing buttons (we really appreciate it!)

 Ashley is a midwest photographer that spends her days chasing light and little ones with her camera in hand.
 You can see collections of her work on her website or on her instagram.